907sjl/moving-rates-bokeh/README.md

 ### Showing and Hiding Lines
 ![Button group to show and hide lines](images/button_group.jpg)

-Four different moving window sizes can be added to the plot.
-By default, the charts only show the 91 day and 364 day windows.
+Four different lines can be viewed in the plots of moving rates.
+By default, the charts only show the lines for the 91 day and 364 day moving windows.
 A Bokeh *CheckboxButtonGroup* to the right of the plots allows each of the four lines to be shown or hidden by toggling the state of its corresponding button in the group.

 ```